AdobeDocs/document-cloud-learn.en/help/sign/integrations/marketo-salesforce-reminder.md

 thumbnail: KT-7248.jpg
 exl-id: 33aca2e0-2f27-4100-a16f-85ba652c17a3
 ---
-# Send reminders using Adobe Sign for Salesforce and Marketo Configuration Guide
+# Send reminders using Acrobat Sign for Salesforce and Marketo Configuration Guide

 Learn how to send an email reminder from Marketo when an agreement remains unsigned after a period of time.
-This integration uses Adobe Sign, Adobe Sign for Salesforce, Marketo, and the Marketo and Salesforce Sync.
+This integration uses Acrobat Sign, Acrobat Sign for Salesforce, Marketo, and the Marketo and Salesforce Sync.

 ## Prerequisites